JonathanWilbur/mueller-report/volume1.md

 In order to expand its interference in the 2016 U.S. presidential election, the GRU units transferred many of the documents they stole from the DNC and the chairman of the Clinton campaign to WikiLeaks.
 GRU officers used both the DCLeaks and Guccifer 2 .0 personas to communicate with WikiLeaks through Twitter private messaging and through encrypted channels, including possibly through WikiLeaks's private communication system.

-##### A. Wikileaks's Expressed Opposition Toward The Clinton Campaign
+##### a.
+Wikileaks's Expressed Opposition Toward The Clinton Campaign

 WikiLeaks, and particularly its founder Julian Assange, privately expressed opposition to candidate Clinton well before the first release of stolen documents.
 In November 2015, Assange